 The Diversity, Equity, and Inclusion Collaborative is a collective of over 18 voluntary task and action groups.
 Under the leadership of and with support from the Division of Diversity, Equity, and Inclusion & Student Transitions, each group is led by a faculty member, a staff member, and a student, who work in tandem with their respective volunteer members to effectively implement their intended initiatives on campus.

-The DEI Collaborative is engaged in ongoing work that increases the awareness and appreciation of diversity on campus and in society at large.
-Through the implementation of programs, activities, and events, we endeavor to build a sense of unity within and across cultures.
+Although the action groups cover a variety of areas, from campus beautification to intra-cultural competency training, the DEI Collaborative is engaged in ongoing work that increases the awareness and appreciation of diversity on campus and in society at large.
+Through the implementation of programs, activities, and events, the Collaborative endeavors to build a sense of unity within and across cultures.

 The DEI Collaborative was established as the “Multicultural Program Committee” in 1990.
-After a series of incidents at Utica College, other local colleges, and in the Utica community drew attention to the divisions that still existed between members of our community based on race and ethnicity, Utica College spearheaded the first Unity March in 1989.
+After a series of incidents at Utica University, other local colleges, and in the Utica community drew attention to the divisions that still existed between members of our community based on race and ethnicity, Utica University spearheaded the first Unity March in 1989.